 Gainful Employment.
 The terms “Gainful Employment” and “Gainfully Employed” mean any work in any occupation performed for which a person receives or would be expected to receive compensation, remuneration, profit or benefits.

-An any occupation definition of disability is more broad, and provides more leverage to the insurance company to deny claims.
+An any occupation definition of disability is broader and provides more leverage to the insurance company to deny claims.
 Under this definition, you will typically only receive benefits if you are unable to perform any work for which you have been trained, even if it’s not your medical specialty.
 Any occupation language in a disability insurance policy will typically look something like this:

 “You will be considered totally disabled if you are unable to perform all the substantial and material duties of any occupation for which you are fitted by education, training, and experience.”